gayathri934/CodeAlpha_HandwrittenRecognition/README.md

 Approach

-Dataset: MNIST (digits) or EMNIST (letters)

-Preprocessing: Normalization, resizing, and reshaping images for CNN input
+Dataset & Preprocessing (20–30 sec)

+Used the MNIST dataset, which contains 28x28 grayscale images of digits 0–9.

+For letters, EMNIST can be used.

+Images are normalized and reshaped for input into a Convolutional Neural Network, which helps the model learn effectively.

 CNN Architecture: